Who can witness a will?

 Who can act as a witness for a will in Australia

-A will witness is a person who watches you sign your will and then signs it themselves to confirm they saw you do so.
+A will witness is generally a person who watches the testator sign the will and then signs it themselves to confirm they saw it occur.
 This is a formal legal requirement in Australia, not optional.

-Will witnessing exists to prevent fraud and ensure the document reflects your true wishes.
-When someone witnesses your will, they're providing evidence that you signed the document of your own accord, with proper understanding of what you were doing.
+Will witnessing generally exists to prevent fraud and to support the idea that the document reflects the testator's true wishes.
+When someone witnesses a will, they generally provide evidence that the testator signed the document of their own accord, with understanding of what they were doing.

 There are specific rules about who can be a witness.
-Generally, a witness must be an adult (18 years or older), of sound mind, and present when you sign the document.
+Generally, a witness must be an adult (18 years or older), of sound mind, and present when the testator signs the document.
 Some people are disqualified from witnessing, including beneficiaries of the will, their spouses or de facto partners, and the executor (in some circumstances).

-If you're creating a will yourself, knowing the valid will witness requirements means you can avoid common mistakes.
-The rule exists partly because a signed will without proper witnesses may face challenges later, potentially causing distress and delay for your family.
+For people creating a will themselves, the valid will witness requirements are sometimes described as one of a range of matters discussed in relation to common mistakes, though how each factor is weighed depends on the circumstances.
+The rule exists partly because a signed will without proper witnesses may face challenges later, which can cause distress and delay for families.

 Key points